 1. Choose your keywords

 List the keyword(s) or phrases that describe the major concept(s), including words or phrases that mean the same thing (synonyms) and alternative spellings.
-For example, if you have been asked to write about the relationship between business ethics and marketing in Australia, then you may considering using the keywords marketing AND "business ethics" AND Australia
+For example, if you have been asked to write about skin cancer prevention in Australia, then you may considering using the keywords neoplasms AND skin AND Australia AND prevention

 2. Choose a suitable database